Green Living-Things to Consider

 Start out a plan where you, together with your community, buy in volume and share the surplus with friends and family.
 All contributors will certainly save money, and make substantial reductions regarding packaging, transportation, and expenses for gasoline.

 Bring your own multiple-use coffee mug every time you going to get coffee.
-Just think of the amount of paper cups that won’t be ending up in landfills, and you’ll save trees.
+Just think of the number of paper cups that won’t be ending up in landfills, and you’ll save trees.

 The strength of one: in case every U.S. household replaces only one standard light bulb with an Energy Saving bulb, together we would preserve enough power to light a 3 million house for a year.